con2/harakka/docs/quick-start.md

 # Quick Start

+## Prerequisites

+Before starting, ensure you have the following installed and set up:

+- Node.js (v18 or higher) and npm
+- Supabase account and project
+- Git

 ## Database Setup

+Ensure your database schema is set up before inserting data.
 If you start without database seed data (all db tables are empty), you should insert several rows manually in Supabase UI or via Supabase CLI.

 ### Insert essential data into the database